j1-aggie/SURFS-UP-sqlalchemy-challenge/README.md

 # SQLAlchemy Homework - Surfs Up!

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+For this homework, we are going to Honolulu, Hawaii!
+To help with the trip planning, we had to do some climate analysis on the area.
+The following outlines what I did.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To begin, I used Python and SQLAlchemy to do basic climate analysis and data exploration of the provided climate database.
+All of the following analysis were completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* created a panda notebook (climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete climate analysis and data exploration.
+* Ibcreated a panda notebook (climate_starter.ipynb) and used the provided [hawaii.sqlite](Resources/hawaii.sqlite) files to complete climate analysis and data exploration.

-* Choose a start date and end date for trip.
-Make sure that your vacation range is approximately 3-15 days total.
+* I picked a start date and end date for the trip.
+The trip was within the suggested window of 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to sqlite database.
+* Used SQLAlchemy `create_engine` to connect to sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Used SQLAlchemy `automap_base()` to reflect tables into classes and saved a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis

-* Design a query to retrieve the last 12 months of precipitation data.
+* Designed a query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.
+* Selected only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* Loaded the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.
+* Sorted the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.
+* Ploted the results using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)